 - Armed tactical medical assistance units

 Many of the men and women involved in these services have had to use their training on several occasions to preserve their own lives and the lives of others.
-For some, who serve in law enforcement, dealing at close quarters with drug cartels, human trafficking rings, illegal gold miners, smuggling syndicates, cash-in-transit robbery gangs, and professional hit squads, is a daily reality.
+For some, who serve in law enforcement, their daily reality consists of dealing at extreme close quarters with drug cartels, human trafficking rings, illegal gold miners, smuggling syndicates, cash-in-transit robbery gangs, and professional hit squads.

 And for them, using our system of Krav Maga to stay alive, very often in extreme circumstances, is also a daily reality.